demelvin/lucidworks-search/README.md

 ```

 ### Setup Fusion
-Download, Install, and Setup the Fusion Server by following the [Quick Start][fusion quick start] guide.
+Download, Install, and Setup Fusion by following the [Quick Start][fusion quick start] guide.

+Once that is up and running you will need to [import][fusion import] the [Qvino][qvino] Fusion application.

 ### Run the Application